ahocevar/js-workshop/src/doc/programming.rst

 Programming is a skill that requires your brain to be tuned into a special mode.
 It is similar to sitting in front of a pile of toy blocks, trying to build an arch:

 * Creativity to build something you want with what you have.
-* Anylatic capabilities to examine the different blocks and see where they fit. * Patience to pursue your goal through experimenting with different approaches until you are satisfied.
+* Analytic capabilities to examine the different blocks and see where they fit.
+* Patience to pursue your goal through experimenting with different approaches until you are satisfied.

 .. figure:: arch.jpg